-The condensed consolidated financial statements are unaudited and have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") for interim financial reporting.
-Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
-These interim condensed consolidated financial statements, in the opinion of the Company's management, reflect all normal recurring adjustments necessary for a fair presentation of the Company's financial position and results of operations for the interim periods ended September 30, 2015 and 2014.
+The condensed consolidated financial statements are unaudited and have been prepared in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+However, they do not include all of the information and footnotes required by GAAP for complete financial statements.
+These interim condensed consolidated financial statements, in the opinion of the Company's management, reflect all normal recurring adjustments necessary for a fair presentation of the Company's financial position and results of operations for the interim periods ended June 30, 2016 and 2015.
 The results of operations for the interim periods are not necessarily indicative of the results of operations to be expected for the full year.
-These interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2014, and the notes thereto, which are included in the Company's Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on March 27, 2015.
+These interim financial statements should be read in conjunction with the audited financial statements as of and for the year ended December 31, 2015, and the notes thereto, which are included in the Company's Annual Report on Form 10-K, filed with the Securities and Exchange Commission (the "SEC") on March 10, 2016.

-The condensed consolidated financial statements include the accounts of Histogenics Corporation and its wholly-owned subsidiaries, ProChon Biotech Ltd. ("ProChon") and Histogenics Securities Corporation.
-All intercompany accounts and transactions are eliminated in consolidation.
+The condensed consolidated financial statements include the accounts of Histogenics Corporation and its wholly-owned subsidiaries, ProChon and Histogenics Securities Corporation.
+All significant intercompany accounts and transactions are eliminated in consolidation.